 Advanced Energy (AEIS)

 We wouldn’t buy Advanced Energy.
-Its poor sales growth and falling returns on capital suggest its growth opportunities are shrinking.
-StockStory Analyst Team
+Its weak sales growth and declining returns on capital show its demand and profits are shrinking.― StockStory Analyst Team

 1. News